-Ford leads furious business backlash to Sunak plan to row back on zero pledges
+Ford leads furious business backlash to Sunak plan to row back on net zero pledges

 Ms Brankin said Britain needs to be focused on “bolstering the electric vehicle market in the short term”, while supporting consumers amid the cost of living crisis.

+Shadow Treasury secretary Darren Jones said: “We’re going to need to talk to the car companies, who will be as surprised about these announcements as we are.”

+He told Sky News: “This is a classic example of Rishi Sunak’s weak leadership.
+Ministers didn’t seem to know, we've just seen... the home secretary didn’t know the details.
+This is a chaotic approach to running the country, it’s completely unacceptable and it's harming the economy.”

-Her intervention came as industry body the Society of Motor Manufacturers and Traders warned Mr Sunak’s plans were “a concern”.
+The interventions came as industry body the Society of Motor Manufacturers and Traders warned Mr Sunak’s plans were “a concern”.

 Chief executive Mike Hawes said the industry has invested billions of pounds in electric vehicles, batteries and other technologies - with the support of the government.